AshayV04/TribalVision/OCR/README.md

 # FRA OCR Integration

-This directory contains the OCR (Optical Character Recognition) integration for the FRA Atlas WebGIS system.
+This directory contains the OCR (Optical Character Recognition) integration for the TribalVision system.
 It provides automated document processing capabilities for FRA claim forms using Tesseract OCR and Google's Gemini AI.

 ## Features